Ansible quickstart

 ansible_host=your_host

-ansible_user=john # The ssh user
+ansible_user=john # The SSH user

-ansible_ssh_private_key_file=ssh_key # The file we declared where the ssh key can be found.
+ansible_ssh_private_key_file=ssh_key # The file we declared where the SSH key can be found.

 ansible_ssh_common_args='-o StrictHostKeyChecking=no' # This skips host key verification, avoiding the error.
 Alternatively, you can add the host to known_hosts, either as an init script or a task in your playbook